Need help now?

 Some of the impacts on children include:

-- becoming withdrawn, uncommunicative, isolated
+- becoming withdrawn, uncommunicative and isolated

 - trouble sleeping, or settling down

-- showing disruptive behaviours - tantrums, bullying, aggression
+- disruptive behaviours - tantrums, bullying, aggression

 - excessive fears, shyness

-- unhappiness, worries and anxiety
+- worries and anxiety

 - demanding excessive attention